informatics-lab/blog/_posts/2016-06-30-cracking-clojure.md

     pool.apply([dog.bark() for dog in dogs])

-In Python, if we distribute this task across nodes to execute at the same time, we need some way to make sure that `happyness_index` isn't changed by two dogs at once.
+In Python, if we distribute this task across nodes to execute at the same time, we need some way to make sure that `happiness_index` isn't changed by two dogs at once.
 This is knows as a *race condition* and it means pain: flags, locks and general housekeeping that has nothing to do with the actual problem we're trying to solve.
 Even thought we don't normally have to do this as a high level coder, it's being done somewhere, meaning inefficiency and potential for cock-ups.

 **Clojure**